BBQlettuce/capstone/README.md

 Amazon Web Services.

 ## TODOS
+* Allow for users to tag jobs during job creation
+* Let tags pop up when searching for search bar snazziness
+  - [ ] results appear in list below the search bar
+  - [ ] clicking the list item fills in the bar with what you clicked
 * Extend search to use locations
-* Implement JobTags for search bar snazziness